PaulWheatcroft/payment/docs/index.md

 };
 ```

-The context provider contains the useState to manage the form events and the payment status.
+> Preferred Choice: The context provider contains the useState to manage the form events and the payment status.

 An alternative would be to implement a state management solution such as Redux.